• Skip to primary navigation

 Make the dressing

-A roasted salmon fillet on a bed of quinoa with cucumber slices
+A roasted salmon filet on a bed of quinoa being drizzled with dressing with a spoon.

 More Easy Healthy Fish Recipes!